North Garland High School

 North Garland High School is a public secondary school located in Garland, Texas (USA).

+Overview

 North Garland High School enrolls students in grades 9-12 and is a part of the Garland Independent School District.
 The school is known for the endorsement of its highly competitive Math, Science, and Technology Magnet Program.
+The school also provides other notable magnet programs, such as Accelerated Math and Science, Pathways in Technology Early College High School (P-TECH), Early College High School, Dual Credit, and Advanced Placement.

 History

 North Garland High School opened during the 1971-1972 school year as the third high school to serve the school district.
 The Class of 1973 was the first graduating class.

-North Garland's school colors were chosen by selecting one color from the two high schools Garland High School and South Garland High School.
-On the opening of the school on 1971, The students had a choice between a French Raider Sam and a Western Raider Sam.
-The drill team, assuming the French Raider Sam was going to receive the popular vote, selected their names to be the Mam'selles and La'Petites to match the French theme.
+North Garland's school colors (red and black) were chosen by selecting one color from the two high schools Garland High School and South Garland High School.
+On the opening of the school on 1971, students had a choice between a French Raider Sam and a Western Raider Sam.
+The drill team, assuming that the French Raider Sam was going to receive the popular vote, selected their names to be the Mam'selles and La'Petites to match the French theme.
 When the results were in, the Western Raider Sam received the popular vote, which is why the names of the drill team do not correlate with the current mascot.

+In 1974, a North Garland gymnast won Garland ISD's first national high school title.

+In 1998, North Garland High School established the Math, Science, and Technology Program (MST).
+MST offers specialized courses in engineering, computer science, multimedia applications, environmental science, telecommunications, and medical studies.